bernhard-42/zeppelin-ipython-shim/Readme.md

 This involves

 - Creating a Comm and CommManager class in python for the interpreter and in javascript for the notebook
-- Starting a small WebSocket based Forwarding server locally (neither in the python interpreter nor in the webbrowser a WebSocket Server can be started)
 - Monkey Patching IPython (for displaying in Zeppelin) and ipykernel (for communicating via the new classes and the external WebSocket Server)

         from IPython.core.interactiveshell import InteractiveShell